DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Obviously setting `maxSpeed` to `1` does nothing to our speed.
 You could open your script and change this to a different value but there is a better way.\
 So far we've only worked inside the `Update`, `FixedUpdate`, and `Start` function but if you look up you'll see that these are inside a class named after the file.
 One very useful part of this class is that we can declare a variable outside of functions and set the value of that variable in Unity.\
 To start move the declaration of `maxSpeed` out of the update function but still within the class, in this case called `PlayerMovement`.
-It doesn't matter where abouts you place this but to make your file look nice, and remain readable, variables are typically the first thing in a class.
+It doesn't matter where about you place this but to make your file look nice, and remain readable, variables are typically the first thing in a class.
 Like so :

 ```csharp
 public class PlayerMovement : MonoBehaviour {